 What if I had a child this year?
 Will I receive $600 for my newborn?

 Unfortunately, taxpayers who had children in 2020 will not automatically receive a $600 payment for the newborn.
 But those individuals may claim credits when they file their federal tax return.

 Many Americans have had their wages cut due to unemployment, furloughs, and work reductions.
 If you need financial help now, you can look to Net Pay Advance.

 Net Pay Advance is a licensed short-term lender available in your neighborhood.
 To help as many people as possible, Net Pay Advance built its business online.
 Because we’re online, we’re accessible anywhere you are.
-We have loans available to residents in California, Kansas, and Texas.
+We have online payday loans available to residents in multiple states where we’re licensed to operate.
 We’re ready to help you.